iturdikulov/notes/CG_Cookie-Blender_basics.md

 <br class="f">
 Blender support unit prefixes in values, for example 1 mm, 1 cm, 1 m, 1 km, etc. If you type 1 km in some input (`Transform panel` for example) it will be automatically converted to meters.

-You can enable `Absolute Grid Snap` in snapping settings, to snap object by ==pivot center== all time, no matter what initial position was.
-TODO: not clear.
+You can enable `Absolute Grid Snap` in snapping settings, to snap object by ==pivot center== all time, no matter what initial position was. - [ ] not clear.

 Which snapping modes are available?
 <br class="f">